FrankVal/GEE_xtract/README.md

 Moreover, besides the GEE extraction codes, two secundary directories are available:

-1. One directory represent how to produce variable for extrapolation analysis, hence to write significant habitat metrics, which can be parametrised by the user.
+1. The first directory contains GEE codes for extracting data from ground data for each satellite.
+In addition, another directory is present which contains codes for extrapolate variables, hence for writing meaningful habitat metrics for each satellite.
+The type of metric to be extrapolated can be parameterised and adapted by the user.

-2. Another directory is a working example on how combine different extrapolated dataset in R, and how identify significant habitat metrics.
+2. The second directory is a working example in R on how combine different dataset with remotely sensed extracted information, and how identify significant habitat metrics.

-3. The sample data refers to telemetry observation, which is the ecological case of study present in the manuscript.
+3. The third directory refers to telemetry observations used as example for data extraction, and represent the ecological case of study in the manuscript.